-8.-(1) The Council shall make the register available for inspection by members of the public at all reasonable times.

-(2) The Council shall publish the register maintained by it in such manner, and at such times, as it considers appropriate.

-(3) Any copy of, or extract from, the published register shall be evidence (and in Scotland sufficient evidence) of the matters mentioned in it.

-(4) A certificate purporting to be signed by the Registrar, certifying that a personshall be evidence (and in Scotland sufficient evidence) of the matters certified.
+- 8.-(1) The Council shall make the register available for inspection by members of the public at all reasonable times. - (2) The Council shall publish the register maintained by it in such manner, and at such times, as it considers appropriate. - (3) Any copy of, or extract from, the published register shall be evidence (and in Scotland sufficient evidence) of the matters mentioned in it. - (4) A certificate purporting to be signed by the Registrar, certifying that a person-